 Welcome to Bethel Woods Center for the Arts: a nonprofit cultural organization located at the historic site of the 1969 Woodstock festival.

 Located 90 miles from New York City at the site of the 1969 Woodstock festival in Bethel, NY, the lush 800-acre campus includes a Pavilion Stage amphitheater with seating for 15,000, an intimate 440-seat indoor Event Gallery, the award-winning Museum at Bethel Woods, and a Conservatory for creative learning programs.
-As a 501(c)3 nonprofit cultural organization, our goal is to provide innovative, program-driven experiences for all ages at our 800-acre campus in the Sullivan Catskills of Upstate New York.
+As a 501(c)3 nonprofit cultural organization, our goal is to provide innovative, program-driven experiences for all ages.

 Each year, the Center presents a diverse selection of culturally-rich performances, popular artists, and community and educational programming.